How Much Does an LLC Cost in Rhode Island (Advanced Guide)

 I had a client who was required to obtain a professional license to operate their law firm in the state.

-A $50 annual report fee must be filed with the Rhode Island Department of State for an LLC in Rhode Island.
-You can submit this through the online filing system.
+A $50 annual report fee must be filed with the Rhode Island Department of State.
+You can submit this through the online filing system (a $2.50 enhanced access fee applies online).

-The fee is typically due between September 1st and November 1st.
-The Rhode Island Department of State charges a $50 penalty fee for failure to file on time.
+The filing window runs from February 1 to May 1 each year.
+The Rhode Island Department of State charges a $25 penalty fee for failure to file on time.

 A Rhode Island operating agreement isn’t required by law; however, getting one for your business entity is a good idea.
 These are legal documents that set the rules for how an LLC will run, including member’s rights and responsibilities.